worgho2/dsaturGraphColoring/README.md

 file contains a vertix followed by its adjacent vertix, separated by commas.

 output: "saida.csv" (Each line contains a pair of vertex, color.
 Separated by commas.
-output: "resultados.csv" (Contains: number of vertexes, number of edges, minimum degree of vertixes, maximum degree of vertices, average degree of vertices, standard deviation of vertices degree, number of colors)
+output: "resultados.csv" (Contains: number of vertexes, number of edges, minimum degree of vertexes, maximum degree of vertexes, average degree of vertexes, standard deviation of vertexes degree, number of colors)